SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-get-code-line-metrics/rule.md

 guid: c72d02f4-8990-4f54-964f-17e558d833ae
 ---

 When working on software projects, it’s important to keep track of your codebase's size and structure.
-Code line metrics help you understand the scope of the code, identify potential areas for refactoring, and maintain a healthy balance between files, blank lines comments, and code.
+Code line metrics help you understand the scope of the code, identify potential areas for refactoring, and maintain a healthy balance between files, blank line comments, and code.
 Without these metrics, your project can become difficult to manage, and you may struggle to track progress or maintain code quality.

 <!--endintro-->

 ### Using cloc to Measure Code Line Metrics

-The tool [cloc](https://github.com/AlDanial/cloc) is a straightforward yet powerful way to count number of files, blank lines, comment lines, and physical lines of source code across various programming languages.
+The tool [cloc](https://github.com/AlDanial/cloc) is a straightforward yet powerful way to count the number of files, blank lines, comment lines, and physical lines of source code across various programming languages.
 Here’s how you can use it effectively:

 ![](eagleeye-cloc-result.png)
 **Figure: Good Example - Running cloc on EagleEye project**